ISPE CEUs: 2.0

 Immediately apply the course learning objectives using the ISPE PQLI® Guide Series: Part 3, Change Management System as a Key Element of a Pharmaceutical Quality System and Part 4, Process Performance and Product Quality Monitoring System.
 Links to the Guides will be provided prior to the training course.

 Throughout the process validation lifecycle:

 This course is relevant to individuals involved in process validation of products and processes in all sectors of the pharmaceutical industry – small and large molecules, innovators, generics, and lifecycle management.

-Delegates attending European seminars and courses will receive a Certificate of Attendance, as ISPE CEUs are currently not offered at European events.
+ISPE will provide continuing education units (ISPE CEUs) for all North American and European courses.
+CEUs are nationally recognized units of achievement designed for those individuals continuing their education in their chosen field or profession.
 Verification of CEUs is based on attendance as well as satisfactory completion of all evaluation materials.
-Statements of credit will be available for download in your ISPE account a within four weeks of the completion of training.
+Statements of credit will be available for download in your ISPE account within four weeks of the completion of training.
 Instruction for download will be sent when the CEUs are available.
 One hour of education programming equals 0.1 ISPE CEU credits.

 Quality Manufacturing Leaders Shaping Regulatory & Compliance Landscapes